-How we handle our business records is vital to protecting the assets of our company and our clients in the event of litigation, investigations and audits.
-Therefore, Maritz endeavors to manage our business records in accordance with applicable state, federal, national and international laws and regulations.
-Our Enterprise Records Management (ERM) policies ensure the following four requirements are met:
+How we handle our business records is fundamental to protecting the assets of our company and our clients in the event of litigation, investigations and audits.
+Our Enterprise Records Management (ERM) policies ensure the following four records requirements are met.
+We:

-- We keep our records long enough to meet legal, regulatory and business requirements.
+- Keep records long enough to meet legal, regulatory and business requirements.

-- We can systemically locate and provide documents when needed.
+- Can systematically locate and provide records when needed.

-- We dispose of records as soon as they have fulfilled their purpose.
+- Dispose of records as soon as they have fulfilled their purpose.

 We Report Financial Information Accurately

-Honesty is an integral part of how we live the Code.
+Honesty is an integral part of how we Live the Code.
 We are dedicated to meeting our client commitments including all contractual obligations.
 To ensure transparency, our books, records and all supporting documents must accurately and fairly reflect all of the company’s assets and liabilities and the true nature of all our transactions.
-This means we never misrepresent or obscure the purposes of a transaction.
 Also, we never approve any payments on behalf of the company for any illegal or unethical purposes or make payments that benefit a payee in any other way than originally intended in the payment-related records.